01

 News & Media

-The MyGenera™ platform, with its unique mechanism of action, is applicable to all therapeutic areas where it is possible to intervene by silencing the individual genes responsible for the disease.
+The MyGenera™ platform, through its bioinformatic process based on the company’s proprietary intellectual property, enables the rapid identification of new AG-PNAs with their unique mechanism of action and is applicable to all therapeutic areas where it is possible to act by silencing individual disease-causing genes.

 The innovation of